Top 10 Crypto TikToks to Follow: Memes, Education & More

 Tikking Over Nicely

-Unless you decided to ride out the pandemic on a tiny island somewhere, with no internet and only a volleyball named Wilson for company, then you’ll be aware of the phenomenon that is TikTok.
+Unless you decided to live on a tiny island somewhere, with no internet and only a volleyball named Wilson for company, then you’ll be aware of the phenomenon that is TikTok.

 The video-sharing app, which allows users to upload short videos of themselves, usually set to music, has become insanely popular.
-As of February 2021, it had been downloaded over two billion times and boasted over one billion active users.
+It has been downloaded billions of times and boasts over 1.5 billion active users.
 It’s the fastest-growing social media platform in the world and one of the few not owned by either Google or Facebook.

 TikTok has its origins in China and used to be known as Musical.ly before being acquired in 2017 by Beijing-based tech company ByteDance.
 ByteDance owned another app called TikTok and both it and Musical.ly were popular platforms before the takeover.
 ByteDance merged the two apps under the TikTok brand, added a few features and watched user numbers rocket.
 The TikTok mission is, according to its website, ‘to inspire creativity and bring joy.’

-TikTok currently sits in the top three most downloaded apps, pushed off the top spot only by a recent surge in popularity for WhatsApp-alternatives Telegram and Signal.
+TikTok routinely sits in the top three most downloaded apps.
 You won’t be surprised to hear that it’s the younger generations driving this popularity.
 Almost a third of TikTok’s users are aged between 10 and 19, while 60% are under 30.